learn-co-curriculum/cs-interpreting-performance-profiles-readme/README.md

 ![alt tag](https://raw.githubusercontent.com/learn-co-curriculum/cs-interpreting-performance-profiles-readme/wip-master/figure04.small.png?token=ABy37aoCVnlcSwnMdLzVcePhw00teONJks5W3vhrwA%3D%3D)

-Again, the measurements are noisy and the line is not perfectly straight, but the estimated slope is 1.24, which is almost exactly the same as we got when we were adding elements at the beginning, and not very close to 2, which is what we expected based on our analysis.
+Again, the measurements are noisy and the line is not perfectly straight, but the estimated slope is 1.24, which is almost exactly what we got adding elements at the beginning, and not very close to 2, which is what we expected based on our analysis.
 In fact, it is closer to 1, which suggests that adding elements at the end is at least approximately linear.
 What's going on?

 ## Doubly-linked list